DevvyDont/OGGReverser/README.md

 - In the target folder, place the mf files that you would like to extract (game files or another content pack)
 - Run the `unpackmf.bat` script.
 This will extract all those mf files you placed so you can browse the game files directly
 - Run the tool as normal as described above (run `main.py`) and wait for the tool to finish
 - Now that all the OGG files are reversed in the `output` directory, you can now run the `packmf.bat` script.
-This will pack the newly reversed OGG files into `reverse.mf` (click into the `output` folder then `target`) which can be used as a content pack
+This will pack the newly reversed OGG files into `reverse.mf` (click into the `output` folder then `target`) which can be used as a content pack for clash and ttr

 ### License